-This seminar series will address some of the key questions within transitional justice.
+This seminar series – which started in August 2019 – will address some of the key questions within transitional justice.
 The issues discussed are relevant in today’s world, history and will continue to be relevant in the future.

 Transitional justice is an important part of rehabilitation, state- and peace-building after conflict.
 However, it can also be part of a society that is recovering from a repressive regime or going through regime change.
 Although the tendency has been for truth commissions in transitional societies or after authoritarianism and conflict, there is a growing trend towards colonial and democratic states adopting truth commissions or other transitional mechanisms to right wrongs committed against their indigenous and minority populations.
 Broadly, the aim of transitional justice is to rebuild and reconcile society, bring perpetrators to account and provide a sense of justice for victims and survivors.
 Ultimately, it aims to help repair society.
 An important aspect of this is public recognition of the wrongs of the past, not only through formal mechanisms such as truth commissions, but also though public discussions, raising knowledge and awareness.